Ukraine: How to protect yourself against cyberattacks | DW | 04.03.2022

 This could include hosting information in a physical data center and cloud data center for an organization.
 An individual might consider cloud data storage as well as a hard drive for added protection.

 Ukraine is also taking new measures to achieve higher levels of national cybersecurity.
-On Feb.
-26, Ukraine’s deputy prime minister and minister for digital transformation, Mykhailo Fedorov, announced the creation of an IT Army to defend against hackers and launch counterattacks.
+On February 26, Ukraine’s deputy prime minister and minister for digital transformation, Mykhailo Fedorov, announced the creation of an IT army to defend against hackers and launch counterattacks.

 Recruited on and organized by Ukraine's Ministry for Digital Transformation via Telegram, an end-to-end encrypted, cloud-based messaging service, the group has more than 275,000 subscribers.